Hybol1993/Hybol1993.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Postdoctoral Researcher at ETH Zurich
+subtitle: Lecturer at King's College London

 profile: